The Disaster Assistance Response Team (DART)

-The Disaster Assistance Response Team (DART) is a multidisciplinary military organization designed to deploy on short notice anywhere in the world in response to situations ranging from natural disasters to complex humanitarian emergencies.
-It is one component of Canada’s toolkit to respond to natural disasters abroad.
+The Disaster Assistance Response Team (DART) is a multidisciplinary organization composed of military members and civilians from Global Affairs Canada, designed to deploy on short notice anywhere in the world in response to situations ranging from natural disasters to complex humanitarian emergencies.
+It is one component of the Government of Canada’s toolkit to respond to natural disasters abroad.

 The primary responsibilities of the DART are:

 - to stabilize the primary effects of the disaster in co-operation with national and regional governments and non-governmental agencies;

 - to prevent the onset of secondary effects of the disaster; and

 - to gain time for national and international humanitarian aid organizations to deploy to the affected area and prepare to deliver long-term recovery programs.

 The DART is not designed to provide first response services, such as search and rescue or emergency trauma care.
 Instead, it can be useful where the capabilities of local governments and humanitarian agencies to provide primary health care and potable water are overstretched.

 Typical DART tasks include:

 - primary medical care; and